atlassian/data-center-helm-charts/docs/docs/examples/elasticsearch/BITBUCKET_ELASTICSEARCH.md

 ### Configuring your Bitbucket deployment

-To enable using the installed Elasticsearch service you need to configure the service URL under `bitbucket:` in the `values.yaml` file:
+To enable the installed Elasticsearch service you need to configure the service URL under `bitbucket:` in the `values.yaml` file.
-(Check Kubernetes official document on how to get [DNS for Services](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#services){.external}).)
+Check Kubernetes official document on how to get [DNS for Services](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#services){.external}).
 ```yaml
 bitbucket:
   elasticSearch: